shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 a sheaf of vertex algebras whose 0th associated graded part recovers the original structure sheaf with Poisson structure.
 I will give a short introduction to this topic.

+### An-Si Bai () {#bai}

+### Shun Wakatsuki () {#wakatsuki}

+### Qin Li () {#li}

+### Masamune Hattori (Nagoya University) {#hattori}

+Title:
+The algebraic structure of elliptic quantum groups

+Abstruct:
+Elliptic quantum groups are dynamical and elliptic analogues of quantum affine algebras, introduced by Jimbo Konno Odake and Shiraishi(1999).
+This algebra has a structure called a Hopf algebroid rather than a Hopf algebra.
+In this talk, after an overview of the definition of elliptic quantum groups, we introduces Hopf algebroid and explains that elliptic quantum groups have the structure of Hopf algebroids.

 Links
 ----------------